thindil/steamsky/bin/doc/MODDING.md

 * Open the *game.dat* file in the *data* directory to add/remove/change skills, or even better, create a new file in the modifications' directory.
 * Each skill starts with tag `skill`.
 * Attribute `name` is the name of the selected skill.
-The maximum length of the name of the skill is 64 characters.
 * Attribute `attribute` is the name of the character's attribute (must be defined earlier in this same file).
 * Optional attribute `tool` is item type used as tool during training (must be